Techniques For Managing Anxiety Symptoms

 If you live with some form of anxiety, the prospect of calling local therapy offices to find a provider who is accepting new clients and then regularly commuting to appointments can seem overwhelming.
 Online therapy can represent a more convenient and approachable option if this feeling resonates with you.

 Through a platform like BetterHelp, you can get matched with a licensed therapist who you can meet with remotely from anywhere you have an internet connection.
-Research shows that online therapy may potentially result in “sustained and clinically meaningful improvements” in symptoms of anxiety and depression, so it may be worth exploring if this format appeals to you.
+Research suggests that online therapy may potentially result in “sustained and clinically meaningful improvements” in symptoms of anxiety and depression, so it may be worth exploring if this format appeals to you.

 Takeaway